 A handful of businesses have offered discounts to Epicodus students, including the local Apple store and the company that makes the standing desks we use.

 Discrimination and Harassment

 Respect for students' and staff's diverse backgrounds is a cornerstone of Epicodus's Code of Conduct.
 Epicodus prohibits discrimination against or harassment with regards to any local, state, or federal protected classes towards its applicants, students, employees.
 Protected classes include race, color, national origin, age, disability, sex, gender identity, religion, reprisal, political beliefs, marital status, familial or parental status, sexual orientation, receipt of public assistance, and protected genetic information.

-If you believe you have been discriminated against or harassed, please notify our President, Michael Kaiser-Nyman, in person or in writing at [email protected] Any person unlawfully discriminated against, as described in ORS 345.240, may file a complaint under ORS 659A.820 with the Commissioner of the Bureau of Labor and Industries.
+If you believe you have been discriminated against or harassed, please notify our CEO, Becky Gardner, in person or in writing at [email protected] Any person unlawfully discriminated against, as described in ORS 345.240, may file a complaint under ORS 659A.820 with the Commissioner of the Bureau of Labor and Industries.
 Epicodus’s policies governing employees will be enforced in situations where instructional staff or other school personnel have been found to have engaged in discriminatory behavior.

 If we are not able to help you, you may contact the Oregon Higher Education Coordinating Commission, as per the below legally required language:

 Students aggrieved by action of the school should attempt to resolve these problems with the appropriate school officials.
 Should this procedure fail students may contact: